redblobgames/circular-obstacle-pathfinding/README.md

 ## Nodes

-Nodes are the endpoints of hugging edges, plus the start and end points.
-Some hugging edges may share endpoints, but these should be coalesced into single nodes only if the direction of travel is the same in both cases.
+Other that the start and end points, the graph's nodes are the endpoints of hugging edges.
+Some hugging edges may share endpoints, and these can be coalesced into single nodes.
+This should happen only if the shared endpoint is on the same end of the hugging edge.
+The left endpoint of a hugging edge shouldn't coalesce with the right endpoint of another hugging edge.

-Because all nodes (except the start and end points) are points on the perimeter of an obstacle, representation of nodes might best be done as angles as viewed from the obstacle's center.

 # Putting it all together